Representation varieties of algebras with nodes: Main results

 The following example illustrates how to use the theorem to give other examples of algebras where all irreducible components of representation varieties have rational singularities.

 \begin{example} Consider again the algebra $A$ of Example \ref{ex:irrcomp}.
-We noted there that any representation variety for $A^x$ is the product of an affine space with a union of orbit closures in a type $\bbA$ quiver representation variety.
+We noted there that any representation variety for $A^x$ is the product of an affine space with a union of orbit closures in an equioriented type $\bbA$ quiver representation variety.
 Each of these orbit closures, thus each irreducible component of any $\rep_{A^x}(\bd^x_r)$, is known to have rational singularities \cite{ADK81}.
 Therefore every irreducible component of any $\rep_A(\bd)$ for this algebra has rational singularities by Theorem \ref{thm:normal}. \end{example}

-When splitting nodes of an algebra $A$ results in an algebra whose orbit closures are known to be normal or have rational singularities (e.g. if $A$ is of Dynkin type $\bbA$ \cite{LM98, BZ01} or $\bbD$ \cite{BZ02}), then we can conclude the same for orbit closures of $A$.
+When splitting nodes of an algebra $A$ results in an algebra whose orbit closures are known to be normal or have rational singularities (e.g. Dynkin types $\bbA$ \cite{LM98, BZ01} or $\bbD$ \cite{BZ02}), then we can conclude the same for orbit closures of $A$.
 See Examples \ref{ex:singularity2} and \ref{ex:singularity3} in the next section.